Aligned Autonomy at Scale (from Spotify Model)

 Alignment (for Purpose)

 Alignment is having a shared purpose.
-When teams are aligned, they pursue the same goal (as per Kniberg's example, "crossing the river").
+When teams are aligned, they pursue the same goal (as exemplified by Kniberg's "crossing the river").
 Alignment is about getting the noses in the same direction and working toward a shared purpose.

 Autonomy (for Agency)

-For Spotify and the way other great companies work, autonomy is a degree of freedom the teams have to act within the aligned purpose.
+For Spotify and other great companies, autonomy is a degree of freedom that teams have to act within the aligned purpose.
 Management "gives" autonomy to teams.

-These days, a common term for this phenomenon is an agency - degree of freedom.
+These days, a common term for this phenomenon is agency-degree of freedom.
 Intelligent agents are given the freedom to act independently for the benefit of a shared purpose.

-While developing Org Topologies™, we have discovered new insights about Autonomy and Alignment that are different from the Aligned Autonomy model we were discussing.
+While developing organizational topologies, we have discovered new insights about Autonomy and Alignment that differ from the Aligned Autonomy model presented by Kniberg.

 Dimensions of Autonomy

-Trying to create autonomous teams has become commonplace in most organizations that want to become agile for real.
-The management discussion on team mandate has shifted toward determining the degree of self-organization.
-They no longer question whether teams should be more autonomous or not.
+Trying to establish autonomy in a group, for example, by creating autonomous teams, has become commonplace in most organizations.
+The management discussion on controlling work and outputs has shifted toward granting mandates and determining the degree of self-organization.
+The question is no longer whether teams should be more autonomous or not.
 The question is where that boundary lies.

-Richard Hackman, Edgar Pierce Professor of Social and Organizational Psychology, provides a powerful illustration of the options organizations have:
+Richard Hackman, Professor of Social and Organizational Psychology, provides a powerful illustration of the options:

-By "autonomy of teams," most organizations mean the second column per Richard Hackman's model above.
-It is the bare minimum of self-management.
-Teams must be given the authority to "executing the task" and "monitoring and managing work processes."
-There is no self-organization when these two permissions are not granted to the teams by management.
+By "autonomy of teams," most organizations mean the second column per Richard Hackman's model above: Teams must be granted the authority to "execute the task" and "monitor and manage work processes."
+This is the bare minimum of self-management.
+There is no self-organization when these two permissions are not granted to the teams.

-Very few organizations have tried the next level of "self-designing teams," where the teams not only execute and monitor but also "design the team and its context."
-We have experienced these experiments within the LeSS-inspired adoptions and can confirm that this adds tremendously to teams' agency.
+Some organizations have tried the next level of "self-designing teams," where the teams not only execute and monitor but also "design the team and its context."
+We have experienced these experiments in LeSS-inspired adoptions and can confirm that this significantly enhances teams' agency.

 Designing for Autonomy in a Multi-Team Environment

-In a multi-team environment, such a change is not a single-team transition but a coherent transformation of the entire ecosystem.
-In the picture below, three teams have merged to create an A3 Team with no dependencies on other teams and, hence, possesses a high degree of autonomy.
-It can complete features in a fast-flowing end-to-end manner.
+In a multi-team environment, such a change is not a single-team transition but a coherent transformation of the larger ecosystem.
+In the picture below, three teams have merged to create a more autonomous CAPS-2 team with reduced skill dependencies on other teams.
+Analysts, testers, and front-enders now work as a team in the same cadence.
+The new CAPS-2 team possesses a higher degree of autonomy.
+They can decide on solutions as a group and handle more complex work at the capabilities level without needing assistance from others.
+However, they remain dependent on the back-end team.

-Note that such a transformation is an org design change and not simply a policy or process change.
+Note that such a movement is an organizational design change, not simply a policy or process change.

 Designing for Alignment in a Multi-Team Environment

-In the same way, creating autonomy in a multi-team environment is not a mere manager's blessing: "thou shalt now be all aligned".
+Similarly, creating alignment in a multi-team environment is not a mere manager's blessing: "thou shalt now be all aligned."

-Imagine a big-room planning event (something similar to Product Increment Planning in SAFe, for instance).
+Imagine a big room planning event (similar to Product Increment Planning in SAFe, for instance).
 The teams are gathered for a few days.
-They are presented with a top-down strategy.
+They are presented with a strategy.
 The product board is filled with cards of different sizes and values.
 Teams are facilitated to identify mutual dependencies.
-As a result, the dependency strings are attached among the cards, and there is a detailed three-month upfront plan for dealing with that work as a Release Train.
-Managers and coordinators are assigned to control the plan's execution and track the dependencies.
-The teams are now free to go home and start working.
+The dependency manager connects cards with strings, and a detailed three-month plan is crafted upfront.
+Managers, coordinators, and teams are now aligned and understand how to manage the plan's execution and track dependencies.
+The teams are now free to proceed to their desks and begin work.

 Are those teams aligned?

-From our point of view, yes, they are aligned.
-There is a shared purpose and a common plan.
+Yes, they are aligned.
+There is a shared purpose and a common plan to achieve this goal.

-We'd say yes.
-Cross-team meetings will be held to compare the plan with the actual state and make necessary course corrections.
-As a result, the teams' work queues can slightly change.
+Cross-team meetings will be organized by the coordinators to compare the plan with the actual state and make necessary course corrections.
+As a result, the teams' work queues may change, reflecting the actual progress toward delivering value as a group.

-Multi-team collaboration requires much for than just alignment to happen.
-Org Topologies offers a model of how to think about collaboration at scale.
-It identifies four distinctive levels of the team's focus:
+Org Topologies offers a model for designing collaboration at scale.
+It identifies four distinctive levels of a team's focus:

-These four levels are crucial to consider for collaborative org design.
+These four levels are essential for designing effective collaboration.

-It is the space where highly collaborative practices such as Multi-Team Product Backlog Refinement and Joint Sprint Review become the norm.
-Refer to Elevating Structures™ to learn more about designing collaboration at scale.
+It is the space where highly collaborative practices, such as Multi-Team Product Backlog Refinement and Joint Sprint Reviews, become the norm.
+Refer to Elevating Katas™ to learn more about designing collaboration at scale.

 Such an organizational design requires organizations to experiment with abandoning the idea of Independent, autonomous teams and instead creating cohesive, interdependent multi-team units: a team of teams.

-At Spotify they created a true space for collaboration with many cross-team structures and meetings:
+At Spotify they created a space for collaboration with many cross-team structures and meetings:

 Over time, through practice and tight collaboration, a team of teams will develop a broader understanding of the product.
-They will start to think holistically from the business and customer perspectives and realize that they need each other to make big things happen faster in the product.
-The collaboration will only grow from that moment on.
+They will start to think holistically from the business and customer perspectives and realize that they need each other to make significant changes in the product.

-This might sound utopian but don't worry.
+This might sound utopian, but don't worry.
 This is a "perfection vision" for your transformation.
 You can aspire to it and gradually move your organization in this direction.
-You can also grow gradually by trying out practices from the Elevating Structures™ set.
+You can also grow gradually by trying out practices from the Elevating Katas™.

-At larger scale (hundreds of teams) there can be multiple "teams of teams", each specializing in a business domain and a set of cohesive customer journeys.
-In the case of financial services, there can be, for instance, a team of teams for Retail Banking and a team of teams for Business Banking
+At a super large scale (hundreds of teams), there can be multiple "teams of teams", each specializing in a business domain and a set of cohesive customer journeys.
+In the case of financial services, for instance, there can be a team of teams for Retail Banking and another team of teams for Business Banking.
+Management provides direction by setting strategy and priorities, along with product goals.
+The teams turn those goals into tangible products.

 © Roland Flemm and Alexey Krivitsky